brownplt/B2T2/TableAPI.md

 ### Description

 Projects each row of a table to a new table, flattens the resulting tables into one table, and invokes a result selector function on each row therein.
-The index of each source row is used in the intermediate projected form of that row. [cite LINQ]
+The index of each source row is used in the intermediate projected form of that row.

 [TODO: this code only makes sense when `Row <: Table` because I used a row as a table and because of selectColumn]